 If you delete the partition and select another start sector number for 4-KiB alignment, you will lose all the data on that partition.
+Exercise caution when performing this operation.

 Step 4 Use lometer to test the disk performance.
 For details, see the lometer product documentation.